muckelba/poracleWiki/v4/install/manual.md

     ```

 # Updating
-To update the manual installation, you must perform a `git pull` in the correct directory as the installed users.
+To update the manual installation, you must perform a `git pull` in the correct directory as the installed user.
 If you perform a `git pull` with a user other than installed user you will run into permission errors.

 An example update set of commands:
 ```bash